fcampelo/CAISEr/README.md

 devtools::install_github("fcampelo/CAISEr")
 ```

-The package will also be available (hopefully soon) for installation directly
+The most recent CRAN release of the package is also available for installation directly
-from the CRAN repository, using:
+from the R prompt, using:

 ```
 install.packages("CAISEr")